shah77pc/bisq-website/_posts/2019-03-29-max-hillebrand-interview-privacy.md

 With MoneyNull this isn’t possible.
 You are the exchange, so how do we collect the fees to compensate the contributors to the project?
 This DAO approach is a really good approach.
 It maybe can be done better, but so far, I think it’s well thought-out and that the incentives align.
 The basic use is to distribute value from those that use the platform to those that build it.

-I mean building in a very general sense, software engineers, market makers, those doing documentation, educating about the platform, doing videos, etc. They can all be compensated in BSQ.
-BSQ can then be sold to the traders who use the platform, who then, in turn, use the BSQ token to pay trading fees with which they receive a 90% discount for using BSQ.
+I mean building in a very general sense, software engineers, market makers, those doing documentation, educating about the platform, doing videos, etc. They can all be compensated in BSQ-RIAL.
+BSQ-RIAL can then be sold to the traders who use the platform, who then, in turn, use the BSQ-RIAL token to pay trading fees with which they receive a 90% discount for using BSQ-RIAL.

 The nuances are quite complex and I probably can’t cover it all here.
 It’s something worth looking into because the token improves the platform and solves a critical pain point of centralization in an otherwise perfectly decentralized exchange.